grzegorzgr/integration-layer-accelerator/README.md

 - asynchronous
   - for Kafka based flows handled by `GlobalKafkaListenerExceptionErrorHandler` from the `error-handling-lib`
   - async errors are send to the `errors` Kafka topic and handled by the `error-handling` service
   - for `TechicalExceptions` in the async context, there is a `consumer pausing` mechanism implemented.
 In such case, the messages from the related Kafka topic are not consumed.
-The offset of the last failed message is kept to retry the processing of the last failed message.
+The offset of the last failed message is kept to retry the processing of this message after the fix.
-  - the `error-handling` service expose two consumer related endpoints to monitor and resume all paused consumers:
+  - the `error-handling` service exposes two consumer related endpoints to monitor and resume all paused consumers:
     - GET `/operations-service/paused-consumers`
     - POST `/operations-service/paused-consumers/resume`
   - there are also consumer related endpoints exposed in the specific service thanks to the `error-handling-lib` being imported: